 + Tel-O-Fun Bikes: With more than 200 Tel-O-Fun bike sharing stations, it was a breeze to cycle around and take in the charms of the city.
 I felt so accomplished that I didn’t crash into any trees or traffic, especially considering how distractingly attractive the local men were!
 For an especially scenic route, head down Rothschild Boulevard towards the beach and bike along the coast at sunset.

 + Beach: The best bit of advice I can impart about visiting this magical city is to visit the beach.
 Any beach.
 Every.
 Damn.
 Day.
 It doesn’t have to be ALL day, but EVERY day because Tel Aviv is known for having the most glorious stretch of Mediterranean coast line you’ll ever enjoy.
 And you can’t beat the view.
 And by view I mean tanned, fit, and muscular Israelis (Are you sensing a theme yet?).
+My ideal itinerary of Israel would only include hot men and beaches aplenty.

 Day 4: Tour Northern Cities in Israel